math-is-hard/es6-gradientify/README.md

 # Gradientify

-A simple jQuery plugin that provides CSS gradient transitions.
+A simple es6 module that provides CSS gradient transitions.

 Based on the script by Mike Byrne: